mdinger/rules/perl_changes.md

 # Differences from Perl 6 by design

+## Lookaround

+> This is subject to reevaluation after experience has been gained using this.
+My expectation is that the Perl 6 method makes perfect sense to the implementor correlating well with names such as *lookbehind* and such.
+The user will have a different perspective and I am not convinced they will like inverting the typical *before*/*after* pattern as specified.

 In perl6, lookaround assertions have `before` and `after` on the wrong side of the leading to weird things like them both being backwards when both are used.
 For example in Perl 6: